kleiven/laravel-ui/README.md

 ## Contributing

-Thank you for considering contributing to Sanctum!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to this package!

 ## License